Skip to content

 This example is illustrated in the figure below.

-blood glucose momentum graphic
+glucose momentum graphic

-It is also worth noting that Loop will not calculate blood glucose momentum in instances where CGM data is not continuous (i.e., must have at least three continuous CGM readings to draw the best-fit straight line trend).
-It also will not calculate blood glucose momentum when the last three CGM readings contain any calibration points, as those may not be representative of true blood glucose momentum trends.
+It is also worth noting that Loop will not calculate glucose momentum in instances where CGM data is not continuous (i.e., must have at least three continuous CGM readings to draw the best-fit straight line trend).
+It also will not calculate glucose momentum when the last three CGM readings contain any calibration points, as those may not be representative of true glucose momentum trends.

 Predicting Glucose

-As described in the momentum effect section, the momentum effect is blended with the insulin, carbohydrate, and retrospective correction effects to predict the change in blood glucose:
+As described in the momentum effect section, the momentum effect is blended with the insulin, carbohydrate, and retrospective correction effects to predict the change in glucose:

 \[ \Delta BG[t] = \Delta BG_{M}[t] + \left(\Delta BG_{I}[t] + \Delta BG_{C}[t]+ \Delta BG_{RC}[t] \right) \times min\left(\frac{t-5}{15}, 1\right) \]